Written by the UPGUYS Editorial Team

-While not all of us can grow viking beards and moustache à la Burt Reynolds, or even sport hairy chests peeking through unbuttoned Oxford shirts, we're still very protective of the hair we have on our heads.
+While not all of us can grow Viking beards and mustache à la Burt Reynolds, or even sport hairy chests peeking through unbuttoned Oxford shirts, we're still very protective of the hair we have on our heads.
 But how many of us take good care of it?
-Would we notice if we gradually come to having less hair?
+Would we notice if we gradually come to have less hair?

-On average, at any given time we have around 100,000–150,000 hairs on our head and lose about 100 of them every day.
-At the same time, 90% of the hair is actively growing, although each follicle is in its own stage of the life cycle:
+On average, at any given time, we have around 100,000–150,000 hair strands on our heads and lose about 100 of them every day.
+At the same time, 90% of the hair is actively growing, although each follicle has its own stage of the life cycle:

 First: Anagen — actual hair growth that lasts a few years.